 Category: Procedure:

-Human Resources Administrative Leave or Suspension or Reassignment of an Employee Pending Investigation
+Human Resources ave or Suspension or loyee Pending Investigation

 Descriptor Code: Issued Date: Revised Date:

 AP-G-370 December 2010 July 2021

 Periodically it becomes necessary to remove an employee from the employee's worksite for a period of time in order to review or investigate an incident that has occurred or an allegation that has been made.
 The mechanism generally used to accomplish this action is to place the employee on administrative leave or administrative suspension either with or without pay.
 The administration of the Knox County Schools will adhere to the following procedures when acting to place an employee in an administrative leave or suspension status.